RobinRheem/beatbrix/README.md

-# flashbing
+# BeatBrix
-A community where everyone can share about electric vehicles and self-driving systems.
+A simple tool for splitting up vocal and instrumental parts of a song!